Battle of Gawakuke: Origins

 The founder of the Sokoto Caliphate, Usman dan Fodio, conquered Gobir in 1808 toward the end of the Fulani War, in which the renowned scholar led a successful jihad against the kingdoms of northern Nigeria.
 However, the Gobir populace despised Sokoto rule, frequently revolting and conducting an extensive guerrilla warfare campaign against Sokoto merchants, which severely compromised trade within the sultanate.
 In 1830 then Sokoto Sultan Muhammed Bello agreed to a truce with the Gobir Sultan Ali, splitting the territory in conflict between Sokoto and Gobir control.

 Members of the Gobir aristocracy, however, were angered by the terms of the truce, and plotted to disrupt the peace.
-The collaborators sent a package to Sultan Ali, residing in Sokoto territory, containing a set of butcher's knives.
+The collaborators sent a package to Gobir Sultan Ali, residing in Sokoto territory, containing a set of butcher's knives.
 As per tradition, this intended insult implied Ali was a slave of the Sokoto Caliphate, outraging the Gobir Sultan.
 Ali felt he had endured enough ridicule for his peace with the Sokoto and renounced his allegiance to the Caliphate before fleeing to Gobir in order to gather his forces.
 Ali persuaded other kingdoms in northern Sokoto territory to ally themselves with him, including the Tuareg and Maradi tribes, before leading an assault on the undefended town of Karatu and killing its inhabitants.

 News of the revolt enraged Sultan Bello.
 He mobilized his allies and marched north-east in early March 1836 with a diverse force from several kingdoms under Sokoto control.
 He reached Gawakuke with his army on March 9, intending to demolish the rebels.